 Where To Stay In Veliko Tarnovo

-Hotel Alegro is ideally located on a quiet street in the central part of Veliko Tarnovo, offering original architecture and modern suites and featuring a restaurant garden.
+Hotel Alegro is ideally located on a quiet street in the central part of Veliko Tarnovo.
+It offers original architecture, modern suites, and a restaurant garden.
 More information is here.

 Basarbovo Monastery